-Besides endogenous factors, there are many exogenous factors that may affect a project greatly but are difficult to forecast like government policies, market conditions, legal environment, natural disaster, etc. which may impact incremental cash flows in unpredictable and unexpected ways.
+Besides endogenous factors, there are many exogenous factors that may affect a project greatly but are challenging to forecast like government policies, market conditions, legal environment, natural disaster, etc. which may impact incremental cash flows in unpredictable and unexpected ways.

-- For example – Tata steel acquired the Corus group for $12.9 billion in 2007 to tap and enter into the European market as Corus was one of the largest steelmakers of Europe that produced high-quality steel and Tata was a low quality steel producer.
-Tata forecasted the cash flows and benefits arising out of acquisition and also analyzed that the cost of acquisition was less than the setting up its own plant in Europe.
+- For example – Tata steel acquired the Corus group for $12.9 billion in 2007 to tap and enter into the European market as Corus was one of the largest steelmakers in Europe that produced high-quality steel and Tata was a low quality steel producer.
+Tata forecasted the cash flows and benefits arising out of acquisition and also analyzed that the cost of acquisition was less than the setting up its plant in Europe.

-- But many external and internal factors led to a slump in steel demand in Europe and Tata’s were forced to shut down its acquired plant in Europe and are planning to sell some of its acquired business.
+- But many external and internal factors led to a slump in steel demand in Europe, and Tata’s were forced to shut down its acquired plant in Europe and are planning to sell some of its acquired business.

-- So, even large companies like Tata steel couldn’t accurately predict or forecast market conditions and as a result, suffered huge losses.
+- So, even large companies like Tata steel couldn’t accurately predict or forecast market conditions and, as a result, suffered huge losses.

 - It cannot be the sole technique for selecting a project.
-ICF in itself is not sufficient and needs to be validated or combined with other capital budgeting techniques that overcome its shortcomings like NPV, IRR, Payback period, etc. which unlike ICF considers the TVM.
+ICF in itself is not sufficient and needs to be validated or combined with other capital budgeting techniques that overcome its shortcomings like NPV, IRR, Payback period, etc. which, unlike ICF, considers the TVM.

 This technique can be used as the initial tool for screening projects.
 But it would need other methods to corroborate its result.
-Despite its shortcomings, it gives an idea about the project’s viability, profitability and its effect on the company.
+Despite its shortcomings, it gives an idea about the project’s viability, profitability, and its effect on the company.

-This has been a guide to What is Incremental Cash Flow and its definition.
+This article has been a guide to What is Incremental Cash Flow and its definition.
 Here we discuss formula to calculate the incremental cash flow along with the example, components, advantages, and disadvantages.
 You can learn more about from the following articles –